marco-brandizi/cli-archetype/README.md

   deploy the distro zip to some target directory.

 - You can read more about this project on [this blog post][40].

+**Note**: the `create-project.sh` script mentioned above creates a new project based on the latest (usually snapshot) version of the archetype POM.
+Change the script manually if you want to use another version.

 [10]: https://maven.apache.org/archetype/maven-archetype-plugin/index.html